-A charism should be conceived of in a similar vein as a religious order.
+A charism should be conceived of in a similar vein as a religious order (as with our Carmelite nuns above).
 In this respect, one area of confusion emerges when religious orders and their “third orders” or lay associations begin to lose the distinctive fire, conviction, and clarity of their founder and degenerate into something that looks and feels more like a pseudo-spiritual club.
-Accordingly, their members live as if the association is not central to how they live their daily lives - because it is not central to their lives.
+Accordingly, their members live as if the association is not central to how they live their daily lives - because it is, in fact, not central to their lives.
 In this unfortunate situation, the once vibrant life-changing charism has lost its fire and has little impact on its members and thus has degenerated into a kind of religious club.

 What Would It Be Like to Follow St. Teresa of Avila or St. Francis of Assisi in their Time?